Anshujee/anshu_jenkins_pipeline/README.md

 Steps Follows to perform this Jenkins demo -
 Step 1 : - Launch an EC2 Instacnce on AWS with t2.large configure.
+Step 2 : - Install Jenkins on EC2 Imstance on AWS.
+Step 3 : - Configure Jenkins over the EC2 Instance.
+Step 4 : - Install plugins for Docker and Sonarqube.